Baredal/internship_test/task_2/README.md

 # Satellite Image Matcher with SIFT-LightGlue and LoFTR

-Mmatching keypoints between satellite images using the LoFTR (Local Feature TRansformer) model and SIFT+LightBlue model.
+Mmatching keypoints between satellite images using the LoFTR (Local Feature TRansformer) model and SIFT+LightGlue model.
 This project supports keypoint matching, inlier calculation, and visualization of matches.

 ---